How to modify the size of the database connections pool

 Background

-The Contrast application uses a pool of JDBC connections to its database, the size of which defaults to 50.
-In addition, as of Version 3.6.9, an additional pool, also of 50 connections, is reserved for future use to improve reporting performance in later EOP versions.
-As a result of these defaults, 100 connections (from 3.6.9 onwards) or 50 connections (3.6.8 and earlier) will be made to the database on startup by each Contrast Application Server.
-In the case of a distributed installation with a single Contrast application server, the default MySQL database server Maximum Connections of 151 will be sufficient to accommodate the default pool sizes detailed above, however if multiple Contrast application server instances are deployed it will be necessary to modify either the pool size or the database server Maximum Connections to suit.
+In the case of a distributed installation with up to 3 Contrast application servers, the default MySQL database server Maximum Connections of 151 will be sufficient to accommodate this default pool size, however, if additional Contrast application server instances are deployed it will be necessary to modify either or both of the pool size and the database server Maximum Connections to suit.

 Process